mimoduo/mimogear/README.md

 gulp
 ```

-After that your project will open up in a browser window automatically and you're ready to get started in developing html:pug, css:postcss, and javascript.
+Your site will open up in a browser window automatically and you're ready to get started in developing html:pug, css:postcss, and javascript.
 Check out /src/ to see your shiny new development boilerplate!
 If you're feeling stuck, check out [/docs/](https://github.com/mimoduo/mimogear/tree/master/docs).

 ## Share Your Sites Using Mimogear

-If you have used Mimogear and you'd love to share it here, feel free to create a pull request and add it to the list below:
+If you have built a site with Mimogear and you'd love to share it here, feel free to create a pull request and add it to the list below:

 * [mimogear](http://mimoduo.github.io/mimogear/)